True Colors (Amphibia): Plot

-Meanwhile, back in the throne room, Sasha feels guilty about betraying Anne and wonders if she is a horrible person.
-Grime tries to cheer her up by handing her another heron sword and helping her remove a tapestry of a benevolent Andrias, only to find a mural of a sinister-looking Andrias using the Calamity Box to cause chaos and destruction.
-They realize that Andrias is not what he seems, and after seeing Anne and Sprig trying to close the gates, they rush out to stop them.
-While Sprig deals with Grime, Sasha tries to warn Anne about Andrias, but Anne, still furious with Sasha, refuses to listen and begins to fight.
+Anne, Marcy, the Plantars, and Frobo are saved by General Yunan.
+Taking shelter in an old restaurant, Anne rallies everyone to fight back against the toad rebellion and comes up with a plan; Marcy, Hop Pop, and Lady Olivia will save King Andrias while Polly, Frobo, and General Yunan fight the toad soldiers.
+Meanwhile, Anne and Sprig will close the gates before the toad army arrives.
+Back at the throne room, Sasha, feeling guilty she betrayed Anne again, contemplates if she is a horrible person.
+Grime helps her remove a tapestry of a benevolent Andrias, only to find a mural of a sinister-looking Andrias using the Calamity Box to cause chaos and destruction across other realms.
+Realizing that Andrias is not what he seems, and after seeing Anne and Sprig trying to close the gates, they rush out to stop them.

+The toad army arrives in Newtopia, while Sprig battles Grime.
+Sasha tries to warn Anne about Andrias, but Anne, still furious with Sasha, refuses to listen and begins to fight.
 Eventually, Anne and Sprig defeat Sasha and Grime and manage to close the gates.
-Andrias then appears and orders his guard to arrest the toad soldiers, ending the rebellion.
+Andrias then appears and orders his guard to arrest the toad soldiers, stopping the rebellion.